 Bad debt comes in many forms, but these are some of the most common types.

 Payday loans and other short-term loans: Payday loans have high interest rates and other fees that make them incredibly risky and difficult to repay.
 In fact, the average interest rate on a payday loan is around 391%, though it can go higher depending on the lender.
 These and other high-interest debt can often trap borrowers in a vicious cycle of debt that can last for years.
+In fact, more than 90% of borrowers end up regretting their payday loan.

 While some lenders offer short-term loans at a more reasonable rate, they still come with other fees and penalties.
 Plus, most people take out short-term loans to pay for consumables or temporary things like vehicle repairs or medical bills.